fortrabbit/help/docs/install-laravel-6-uni.md

 ## MySQL configuration

 If you have chosen Laravel in the [Software Preset](app#toc-software-preset) when creating your App, we will automatically populate the "right" environment variables for the MySQL connection.
 So, **you don't need to set anything**!
 Just keep `config/database.php` as it is.
-Here is the source again for reference:
+Here is the source, for reference only:

 ```php
 <?php